spack/spack/lib/spack/docs/getting_started.rst

 procedures for security updates without user involvement.

 Spack running at user-level is not a trusted environment, nor do Spack users generally keep up-to-date on the latest security holes in SSL.
-For these reasons, any Spack-installed OpenSSL should be considered untrusted.
+For these reasons, a Spack-installed OpenSSL should likely not be trusted.

-As long as the system-provided SSL works, it is better to use it.
+As long as the system-provided SSL works, you can use it instead.
 One can check if it works by trying to download an ``https://``.
 For
 example: